 Early Years Foundation Stage (EYFS)

-Our very well equipped EYFS base and curriculum focuses on the six areas of learning:
+Our very well-equipped EYFS base and curriculum focuses on the seven areas of learning:

 - Physical Development